3 ways your LinkedIn profile isn't optimized (even though you think it is!)

 Instead of “Marketing Consultant,” try: “Helping service-based entrepreneurs attract high-paying clients without paid ads.”

-2) Your about section focuses on you, not the client
+Issue 2) Your about section focuses on you, not the client

 LinkedIn designed your about section for you to talk about yourself.
 And in all likelihood, that's how you're using your about section today!

-Nonetheless, your about section is not a place to list your entire educational background, career history, and accolades.
-Instead, it should tell your clients that you understand their challenge, are qualified to fix it, and how to get started.
+Instead, your about section should tell your clients that you understand their challenge, are qualified to fix it, and how to get started.

 I recommend structuring your about section as follows:

-3) You’re missing testimonials from past clients
+Issue 3) You’re missing testimonials from past clients

 When you want to pick a restaurant for dinner, I'm going to guess that you check out and value the restaurant's reviews.
 You can think about the recommendation section of your LinkedIn profile like the reviews of a restaurant.
 The more positive ones, the better!